Two Kooks » ALL RECIPES » Side Dishes » Sweet & Tangy Grilled Eggplant Recipe

 • MAKE GLAZE: Whisk all ingredients for glaze in small bowl or measuring cup.
 Note 1.

-• PREPARE EGGPLANT FOR GRILLING: Cut off stem and bottom of eggplant (discard), then cut eggplant horizontally into 1/2 inch slices.
+• PREPARE EGGPLANT FOR GRILLING: Cut off stem and bottom of eggplant (discard), then cut eggplant horizontally into 1/2 inch/1.27 cm slices.
+Tip: Don't slice the eggplant too thinly as it shrinks when cooked and may fall apart more easily.
 Place rounds on pan in single layer.
 Brush each eggplant round with glaze on side facing up (I use a pastry. brush).
 Spray well with oil to avoid sticking on grill.

 • GRILL EGGPLANT: Place eggplant, glaze side down, on grill.
 Glaze the plain side facing up.
 Spray with oil.
 Close lid and grill for 3 minutes.
 For cross-hatched grill marks, do a quarter turn of each round and continue to grill for another minute.
 Turn eggplant over.
 Close lid and grill the other side for 3-4 minutes.
 (Note 2 – to broil)